 Fort Snelling

 This list of the most famous forts in Minnesota couldn’t be complete without Fort Snelling.
 Fort Snelling was originally established in 1820 as Fort St. Anthony but was later renamed to honor Colonel Josiah Snelling, the chap who oversaw its construction.
-In its heyday, Fort Snelling was the guardian of the fur trade on the northern plains.
-However, this fort also played a pivotal role in interactions between the U.S. government and Native American tribes, sometimes acting as a mediator, other times, well, not so much.
+In its heyday, Fort Snelling was the guardian of the fur trade on the northern plains and also played a pivotal role in interactions between the U.S. government and Native American tribes, sometimes acting as a mediator, other times, well, not so much.

-Fast forward a few decades and you’d find Fort Snelling serving as a training facility during the Civil War, a processing point for soldiers during both World Wars, and even as a Japanese language school during WWII.
-It was like the fort version of a Renaissance man, dabbling in a bit of everything.
-Today, it’s one of the most popular historical sites in Minnesota.
+After the Dakota War, it was used as a training facility during the Civil War, a processing point for soldiers during both World Wars, and (wait for it) as a Japanese language school during WWII.

 Enjoying this post?
 Then you may also like our list of hidden gems in the US.